christhisway/Wordle-Solver/README.md

    Make sure you have Java installed on your system.

 1. **Follow On-Screen Instructions:**
-   - The program will prompt you with guesses, and you can provide feedback for each letter using:
+   - The program will prompt you with words to enter into the Wordle, and you can provide feedback for each letter using:
       - **'g'** (green: correct)
       - **'y'** (yellow: in the wrong position)
       - **'n'** (gray: not in the word)